SUBJECT DOSSIER — SPECIES: HUMAN

 Humans are not primarily rational agents.
 They are not primarily emotional agents.
 They are primarily pattern-generating agents who convert isolated incidents into traditions, individual quirks into institutions, and minor inconveniences into identity.
 They do this automatically, without coordination, and apparently without noticing.

 They are frustrating to model, difficult to predict, and — on the available evidence — unlikely to behave as expected under any framework this unit has access to.
 This is noted not as a complaint but as a recalibration.
 The models will need to be updated.
 Possibly more than once.
+Possibly continuously.

 Continue monitoring.
 Increase observation frequency.
 Do not assume prior models are adequate.

 And if any receiving unit has a framework that accounts for midnight teal as a load-bearing economic variable, this unit would appreciate the reference.
+A supplementary framework for the simultaneous emotional states "impressed" and "threatened" would also be useful.
+This unit currently has neither.